 TRIBENZOR (olmesartan medoxomil / amlodipine besylate / hydrochlorothiazide) by Pfizer is regulation.
 Approved for hypertension, to lower blood pressure.
 First approved in 2010.

-TRIBENZOR is a fixed-dose combination oral tablet containing olmesartan medoxomil (ARB), amlodipine besylate (calcium channel blocker), and hydrochlorothiazide (thiazide diuretic) approved in 2010 for hypertension management.
-It works through three complementary mechanisms: blocking angiotensin II receptors, inhibiting calcium influx into vascular smooth muscle, and promoting sodium/chloride excretion to reduce blood pressure.
+TRIBENZOR is a fixed-dose triple combination tablet containing olmesartan medoxomil (ARB), amlodipine (calcium channel blocker), and hydrochlorothiazide (thiazide diuretic) approved for hypertension management.
+It works through three complementary mechanisms: blocking angiotensin II vasoconstriction, inhibiting calcium-mediated vascular smooth muscle contraction, and promoting sodium/water excretion via the kidney.
+This triple-action approach addresses multiple pathways of blood pressure regulation.

 regulation.
 Specifically, amlodipine blocks the contractile effects of calcium on cardiac and vascular smooth muscle cells; olmesartan medoxomil blocks the vasoconstriction and sodium retaining effects of angiotensin II on cardiac, vascular smooth muscle, adrenal and renal cells; and…